 Lost in this telling is the amazing degree to which the Mayans understood the workings of their universe, and their place in it.
 Without any computers or electricity to power their figuring, they were connected enough to know just how the planets would be aligned on this past solstice.
 They had a sophisticated awareness of the world around them that we do not fully understand today.
 So perhaps we should try to understand if the end of their 5,000 year cycle could have any meaning for us.

 If this is a time to mark the end of one era and the beginning of another, one issue comes immediately to mind.
 As our carbon output continues to climb well past sustainable levels, climate change is now beginning to take place.
 Our calculations and understandings of things like ocean geography, weather, crops and livestock farming all have to be retooled as our earth and its atmosphere reacts to the monkey wrench that we are ramming into its works.
-Whether we will admit it or not, we are entering into a new relationship with mother nature: she's just as

 Just like balancing the budget cannot be done without taxes being raised, cutting carbon emissions can not be adequately done by means of improved efficiencies alone.
 New smart meters or smart phone apps, smart blenders or toasters for that matter will not magically green our power usage and save the planet.
 The truth is that the American standard of living is no longer sustainable.
 This is actually good news.
 For as our standard of living has risen, the quality of our lives has degraded.
 The standards that have come to define the American lifestyle are based upon a hard driving materialism that demands ever more spending, acquisition and growth until we are each imprisoned in our own personal hamster wheel where we can run all day without ever moving forward.
 The standards that matter most in our culture are merely things that can be purchased with dollars.
 We want to believe that there is a natural competitive spirit that lives inside of us that ineluctably makes us want to keep up with the neighbors, whether its about the car we drive, the house we live in or the playthings that we carry with us daily.
 But the lust for excessive stuff is a learned response that the advertising industry has successfully evoked through their hard work for almost a century now.
 The standards that denote real quality in a life are the ones that are marginalized and ignored in our collective assessment.
 Everyone pays lip service to the idea that everyone should have a chance to be happy, but almost everyone one seems to be willing to sacrifice some (or most)happiness in exchange for a fatter paycheck.
 We all agree that time with our families is of upmost importance, yet we continually make choices that keep us and our family members away from each other doing separate things and we find ourselves with less family time than ever.
 We all seem to think that we value peace and quiet, yet we fill our lives up with so many duties, hobbies, good works and distractions that we have no time for any reflection, let alone enough to experience inner peace.